MrunalThakre/Machine-Learning/Splittingdataset/splittingDataset.md

 ## Script Details

-The `SplittingDataset.py` script performs the following tasks:
+The `SplittingDataset.ipymb` script performs the following tasks:

 1. Loads a dataset from a CSV file.
 2. Splits the dataset into training and testing sets in an 80:20 ratio.